thomassuedbroecker/gitops-app-of-apps/README.md

 1. Simplified architecture overview
 2. Understand the `"app-of-apps"` Argo CD configuration for the example
-2. Deploy the are following:
+3. Deploy the example app-of-apps with Helm
+4. Verify the example app-of-apps

 ## 1. Simplified architecture overview